 - Tank Water quality – (Oxygen levels, lack of harmful chemicals, cleanliness).
 Correct water parameters are important for any healthy fish.

 - Tank Water temperature – (Temperatures enjoyed in the wild are between 25-30 °C or 77-86 °F).

 - Space – (Freedom to roam, exercise, and exhibit natural behavior).

 - Companionship and suitable tank mates – (Living in groups will make a Clown Loach happy and playful rather than stressed and not eating).

 - Aquarium Plants – (Plant matter is also part of a Clown Loaches Diet and gives them privacy to roam and forage during the day.
-Both floating plants and submerged plants are good for blocking light and giving privacy).
+Both floating plants and submerged plants are good for your clown loaches fish tank as they will help to block light and give plenty of privacy).

 There are many other factors at play, and some research wouldn’t hurt, but following the list above will go a long way to helping a Clown Loach feel at home, safe and happy, and should lead to natural growth.

 Making sure that your clown loach water parameters are near perfect will really help their overall health and will result in good growth and will help to increase a clown loach life span.